bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 - For Problem Statement D) If the team agrees on a set release cadence as described in the above point, then the release planning can be done accordingly with the PO’s for all future releases.
     - Release cadence – Have releases from both the teams on Tuesdays after the sprint.
 This can be treated as a set date unless anything urgent comes up.

+#### Conclusion:
+- Agreement to move forward with this plan.
+- Jyoti to check the release schedule and adjust the dates as needed.

 ## To discuss the test automation and DevOps proposal
 ### Phase 1:
 #### Timeline : <>